V-Sekai-archive/tutorial-mesh-to-vrm/README.md

 # Workflow VRM (Blender)

-* Principled baker to bake vertex color
+* Principled baker to bake vertex colour
 * xatlas options (use padding 16 for 1k textures or less)
-* xatlas to create uv map (delete and rename UVMap0)
+* xatlas to create UV map (delete and rename UVMap0)
-* use principled baker to bake (there's an option to overwrite if required.)
+* use principled baker to bake (there is an option to overwrite if required.)
 ![image](https://user-images.githubusercontent.com/32321/118210174-ef324600-b41e-11eb-9892-d8b3d2a81127.png)
 * Armature Viewport display: stick, names and in front.
 * PROBLEMS WITH HAIR.
-The humanoids need to have acessories, hair and clothing removed.
+The humanoids need to have accessories, hair and clothing removed.
 * Install Saturday's VRM addon for Blender
 * Assign all required bones (Hard!)
-* Convert above baked base colour texture to both albedo and shade color.
+* Convert above baked base colour texture to both albedo and shade colour.
-* Export to vrm.
+* Export to VRM.
 * Check animations in 3tene.

 ## Used in other software